 On 8 April, 1929, revolutionaries Bhagat Singh and Batukeshwar Dutt threw bombs at the Central Legislative Assembly at Delhi.
+The incident is known as the Central Assembly Bombing Case in Modern Indian History.
+The topic comes under GS-I (History) of the IAS Exam and this article will provide you with relevant facts about it.

 Central Assembly Bombing Case